netgloo/get-tweets-in-php/readme.txt

 == Changelog ==

 = 1.2 =
-* Custom HTML templates for links and "retweeted by" texts.
+* Custom HTML templates for links and "retweeted by" text.
 * New hashtag link: https://twitter.com/hashtag.
 * Get media urls with https.
 * Cache disabled by default (as in the documentation).